Previous “one year” suspension lasted just seven months––& many other AZA zoos then did what Jack Hanna had done

 Those allegations, Shaffer said, are now under review by the Ohio Attorney General and Ohio Auditor of State.

-Columbus Zoo officials on October 6, 2021 announced that they would appeal the AZA decision to suspend accreditation.
+Columbus Zoo officials on October 6, 2021 announced that they would appeal the AZA decision to suspend accreditation, but the appeal was promptly rejected.

 Supposedly the Columbus Zoo cannot apply for reinstatement until September 2022, and cannot receive it before 2023.
 But that is not how a purported year-long suspension played out in 1992, when Jack Hanna’s television popularity and the profitability of the Columbus Zoo easily trumped AZA solidarity.